 To give you more of an idea of what you'll pay before a contractor gives you an estimate, here are several cost examples for remodels of different size bathrooms, provided by Thumbtack Pro Viewpoint NW, a bathroom remodeler in Vancouver, Washington.
 Keep in mind each job was specific to that house.
-The total cost of each project includes all material and labor costs:
+And the total cost of each project includes all material and labor costs:

-|Bathroom Size||Remodel Cost|
+|Bathroom Size||Remodel cost|

 However, if you plan to add more square footage to your bathroom, that's where the expenses can really add up.
 Expanding the size of an existing small bathroom increases the total cost of a bathroom renovation project and lengthens the job's timeline.
 Some expansions may require permits, too, which may cost an additional fee and take time to secure.

-Example of a small bathroom remodel project
+Example of a small bathroom remodel project:

 - 64 work hours